 • Researches on obtaining new drug formulations in the animal diseases treatment,

 • Carotene and vitamin A in the field of breeding cows.

 • Testing of atomised yeast product with ergosterol in young animals,

 • Pharmacotherapeutic research with 500 IU Nystatin respiratory infections in birds.

-From his retirement in 1997, the disciplines' titular became Romeo T. Cristina.
+After dr. Gherdan's retirement, in 1997, the disciplines titular became dr. Romeo T. Cristina.

-Since its beginnings to the present, discipline of veterinary pharmacology from the Faculty of Veterinary Medicine Timisoara enabled:
+From the establishment, until now, to the veterinary pharmacology discipline of the Faculty of Veterinary Medicine Timisoara have activated:

-Veterinary Pharmacology (and Pharmacy, since 1998) as Course holders:
+Veterinary Pharmacology (and Pharmacy, since 1998) as Course titulars: